SalvatoreLatora/Stock-price-predictions-using-Neural-Networks/README.md

 # Stock-price-predictions-using-Neural-Networks

-The objective of this analysis is the implementation of neural network models for forecasting the opening prices of the JPM stock, of the investment bank JPMorgan & Chease.
+The objective of this analysis is the implementation of neural network models for forecasting the opening prices of the JPM stock, of the investment bank JPMorgan Chase & Co.
 In particular, two network models have been implemented:
   - CNN model
   - Ecoder-Decoder CNN-LSTM model